Marusko/ClickWrap/docs/server.md

 ## `/admin`

-One page: pick an existing app or type a new id, enter a version, optional release notes, choose the zip, upload.
+One page, built with [MudBlazor](https://mudblazor.com): pick an existing app or type a new id, enter a version, optional release notes, choose the zip, upload.
+Success shows a snackbar;
+validation failures show inline.

+The MudBlazor theme lives in `Components/ClickWrapTheme.cs` and is built from the same palette as the installer and the store launcher (accent `#2563EB`, surface `#FFFFFF`, background `#F3F4F6`), so the admin UI reads as part of the same family of tools.

 There is **no app-level auth by design** — this is expected to sit behind a Cloudflare Tunnel with Cloudflare Access in front of `/admin`.
 Do not expose it directly.